Jeff: (Narrating)

 .

-how good would you say you've been at exploiting all your opportunities
+Jeff: Amanda, how good would you say you've been at exploiting all your opportunities in this game?

 .